 In 2020 we will review our strategy and set new targets.
 We will always continue to question and challenge the best way forward where people and the planet are given equal importance to the bottom line.

 You are renowned for your message of conscious luxury.
 Do you have any tips for people who want to be more conscientious with their fashion choices but don’t know where to start?

 The most sustainable thing is to hold onto the clothes that you already have.
 When they break, fix them.
 Wash them gently to help them last longer.
 Do everything you can to love your clothing for as long as possible.
 If you are looking to buy new, invest in conscious brands with sustainable values.
 If you love brands that don’t have these values — ask them why.
 The more you question and challenge the brands you love, the more they will change.

 As we know, sustainable and ethically produced items tend to cost more than their fast-fashion counterparts.
 What advice can you give to those who are style conscious and feel they may not be able to afford conscious luxury?

 Buy less, buy quality, mend more, wash less and love longer.

 Embrace second hand and clothing swaps with friends!
 If you are looking to buy something new, try to save your money and invest in a company whose values align with your own.
 This may mean buying two new items are year instead of 20, but you will value these items more and keep them so much longer.

-Learn more about Maggie Marilyn and the brand’s sustainability strategy at maggiemarilyn.com.
+Learn more about Maggie Marilyn, Meet the Makers and the brand’s sustainability strategy at maggiemarilyn.com.